mnot/I-D/variants/draft.md

 [French content]
 ~~~

 Proactive content negotiation mechanisms that wish to be used with Variants need to define how to do so explicitly; see {{define}}.
-It is best suited for negotiation over request headers that are well-understood.
+As a result, it is best suited for negotiation over request headers that are well-understood.

 Variants also works best when content negotiation takes place over a constrained set of representations; since each variant needs to be listed in the header field, it is ill-suited for open-ended sets of representations.

 Variants can be seen as a simpler version of the Alternates header field introduced by {{?RFC2295}}; unlike that mechanism, Variants does not require specification of each combination of attributes, and does not assume that each combination has a unique URL.